ksherlock/mpw/README.md

 by Kelvin W Sherlock, _et alia_

+Please check the [wiki](https://github.com/ksherlock/mpw/wiki/_pages) for useful information.

-## System compatibility:
+## System compatibility

 Currently, only OS X 10.8 with case-insensitive HFS+ is supported.

-## License.
+## License

-The 680x0 CPU code is from WinFellow (http://fellow.sourceforge.net) and is licensed under GPL v2 or later.
+The 680x0 CPU code is from [WinFellow](http://fellow.sourceforge.net) and is licensed under GPL v2 or later.
 Consequently, the rest of the code is licensed under the GPL v2 as well.

-The memory allocator (NewHandle/NewPointer) code is from mempoolite, which is a fork of the SQLite zero-alloc allocator by Jefty Negapatan
+The memory allocator (NewHandle/NewPointer) code is from [mempoolite](https://github.com/jeftyneg/mempoolite), which is a fork of the SQLite zero-alloc allocator by Jefty Negapatan and D. Richard Hipp.
-<jeftyneg@gmail.com>.
 It, as is SQLite, is in the public domain.

 ## Building